- See a full list of publications

 Publications include site reports and synthetic articles on London, overviews of Roman and medieval York, and books on fieldwork methodologies and stratigraphic analysis.

-At the present time he is completing the publication of a major research project focused on the Roman town of Lambaesis in Algeria.
+At the present time he is completing the publication of a major research project focused on the prehistoric, Roman and medeival landscapes immediately related to York.